floew2/aircraft-detection-deeplearning/README.md

 Aircraft detection from Earth observation satellite images is crucial for monitoring airport activities and mapping aircraft locations.
 While manual digitization is accurate, it becomes impractical for large regions or when fast assessments are required.

 ### Proposed Solution
-In this project, we test the YOLOv8 deep learning method to detect aircraft in high-resolution satellite images from Airbus' Pleiades twin satellites.
+In this project, YOLOv8 deep learning method is tested to detect aircraft in high-resolution satellite images from Airbus' Pleiades twin satellites.
 YOLOv8 is a state-of-the-art object detection algorithm that has shown promising results in various applications.
 Inspiration for this test stems from Jeff Faudi´s code on [Kaggle](https://www.kaggle.com/code/jeffaudi/aircraft-detection-with-yolov5).

 ![val_batch0_labels.jpg](images/Aircraft_predictions.png)